-The Tristan Thompson Cheating Scandal Has Brought Out An Ugly, Gendered Stereotype About Infidelity
+The Kardashian Cheating Scandal Has Brought Out An Ugly, Gendered Stereotype About Infidelity

 By now, you've probably heard the rumors that Tristan Thompson cheated on Khloé Kardashian.
 On Tuesday, April 10, the Daily Mail posted a grainy video in which they claimed that Thompson appeared to kiss another woman while in New York City the weekend of April 7, but the faces could not be clearly seen.
 Later that day, TMZ posted footage of a man they claimed to be Thompson with two women at a bar outside of Washington, D.C., as well as grainy photos of a man who they claim to be Thompson entering and leaving a hotel with a woman.
 The faces in the TMZ video and photo are hard to decipher.
 (Bustle reached out to Khloé and Thompson's reps about the cheating rumors and the videos, but didn't receive an immediate response.)
 But, what isn't hard to see is how focusing on the women involved, including any blame on Khloé, inadvertently fails to hold Thompson accountable for his rumored behavior.